Litzuck/lol-spectator-overlay-client/Readme.md

+# IMPORTANT NOTICE
+This tool will probably receive no further updates, if you have any issues and need a tool like this, look at the other alternatives available for this.

 # Lol Spectator Overlay

 This is a tool that produces a custom League of Legends Champion Select Overlay that is inspired by the one used in the LEC and LCS between 2015-2017.

 ## Usage